JustJif/PlantParenthood/README.md

 # PlantParenthood

 PlantParenthood is an Android app that helps users keep track of their plant care.
-This app is being created using Android Studio for Android Electric Eel 2022.1.1.
+This app is being created using Android Studio version Electric Eel 2022.1.1.

 ## Features
 Here is a list of a few of the features that PlantParenthood will have.